 Plant in full sun (coastal) to light shade.
 We have seen this plant growing in gardens that get light frosts and can speculate that it will tolerate short duration temperatures down to 25 to 28 ° F without damage.
 This hybrid Aeonium was found in Alice Keck Park Memorial Garden in downtown Santa Barbara and is thought to be a Aeonium canariense hybrid.
 Like Aeonium 'Alice Keck Park' this plant was shared with us by Carol Terry, who maintained this Santa Barbara city park for many years.
 San Marcos Growers first introduced this plant to the horticultural trade in 2005.

-The information about Aeonium 'Carol' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Aeonium 'Carol' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.